 • The seeds hydrate your skin, remove all the impurities and protect your skin from acne whereas mustard oil which is loaded with vitamin E, helps reduce fine lines and wrinkles, and acts as a sunscreen.
 Mix some of the mustard seeds with aloe vera gel and honey and then apply the same on your face and skin to hydrate it in the desired manner.

-• Mustard seeds are packed with protein, calcium, vitamin A and E, omega-3, and omega-6 fatty acids, which help strengthen hair from within and condition them.
+• Mustard seeds are packed with protein, calcium, vitamins A and E, omega-3, and omega-6 fatty acids, which help strengthen hair from within and condition them.

-• Mustard seeds have soothing effects in treatment for cold and flu problems and act as a decongestant.
+• Mustard seeds have soothing effects in the treatment of cold and flu problems and act as a decongestant.

-You can add mustard seeds in your food or can even use mustard oil for cooking.
-You can also add mustard seeds in your salad dressing, pickles or chutneys.
-Mustard seeds can be steeped in warm milk, whisked into salad dressings, ground, sprinkled into warm meals, or soaked and used to make mustard paste.
+You can add mustard seeds to your food or use mustard oil for cooking.
+You can also add mustard seeds to your salad dressing, pickles or chutneys.
+Mustard seeds can be steeped in warm milk, whisked into salad dressings, ground sprinkled into warm meals, or soaked and used to make a mustard paste.
 Mustard seeds

-are also used in preparation of south-Indian dishes.
+are also used in the preparation of south-Indian dishes.